-- 133. A petition for the liquidation of Rush would quickly become public knowledge, in particular, following its advertisement in at least two daily newspapers and Iris Oifigúil seven clear days before the hearing of the petition (in accordance with the Rules of the Superior Courts).
-If a provisional liquidator were not appointed, the Bank is of the view that the liquidation petition and the imminent prospect of an interruption in members' access to savings would be very likely to result in a "run" on Rush, and the widespread attempted withdrawal of savings and deposits by members of Rush.
-This would cause serious financial damage to Rush and could result in the unplanned closure of Rush in a disorderly manner. - 134.
-The risk of a run is heightened by a number of factors.
+168. A petition for the liquidation of Rush would quickly become public knowledge, in particular, following its advertisement in at least two daily newspapers and Iris Oifigiúil seven clear days before the hearing of the petition (in accordance with the Rules of the Superior Courts).
+If a provisional liquidator were not appointed, RES is of the view that the liquidation petition - and the imminent prospect of an interruption in members' access to savings - would be very likely to result in a "run"

+on Rush, and the widespread attempted withdrawal of savings and deposits by members of Rush.
+This would cause serious financial damage to Rush and could result in the unplanned closure of Rush in a disorderly manner.

+- 169. The risk of a run is heightened by a number of factors.
 First, Rush's members are not aware of the true financial position of Rush.
 Rush's last AGM was held on 5 June 2013, and Rush's last set of published financial statements were for the financial year ended 30 September 2012.
 As outlined above, Rush's financial position has deteriorated significantly since then.
-A liquidation petition would bring this financial distress to the attention of members, and would probably cause many to seek to withdraw their savings.
+A liquidation petition would bring this financial distress to the attention of members, and would probably cause many to seek to withdraw their savings. - 170.
+In the absence of a provisional liquidator it would be likely that the Bank would be forced to direct Rush to close for business, pending the liquidation hearing.
+The consequences of a forced closure would be unpredictable given the weaknesses identified with the Board, would be very difficult to control and would create significant uncertainty about the consequences for members' savings in the period before the liquidation petition was heard. - 171.
+The appointment of a provisional liquidator would substantially avert this risk of a damaging run or uncontrolled closure.
+Rush would close for business in a planned and controlled manner, and members would immediately be informed that eligible deposits would be repaid by the DGS within the prescribed period, typically 20 working days.